What you need to know about the income tax basis of accounting

-Depreciation ― Depreciable assets are depreciated over periods specified in the Internal Revenue Code, rather than over the estimated useful lives as under GAAP.
+Depreciation: Depreciable assets are depreciated over periods specified in the Internal Revenue Code, rather than over the estimated useful lives as under GAAP.

-Acquisitions ― The purchase price for the acquisition of real estate property is generally allocated between real and personal property, whereas GAAP requires an additional allocation for the fair value of any lease intangibles and tenant origination costs associated with acquired in-place leases.
+Acquisitions: The purchase price for the acquisition of real estate property is generally allocated between real and personal property, whereas GAAP requires an additional allocation for the value of any lease intangibles and tenant origination costs including marketing and legal costs associated with acquired in-place leases.

-Start-up costs ― Organizational, startup and syndication costs are generally capitalized, rather than expensed as under GAAP.
+Start-up costs: Organizational, startup and syndication costs are generally capitalized, rather than expensed as under GAAP.

-Impairment ― A long-lived asset (such as rental property) is not reviewed for impairment if circumstances indicate the carrying value may not be reasonable, whereas such a review is required by GAAP.
+Impairment: A long-lived asset (such as rental property) is not reviewed for impairment if circumstances indicate the carrying value may not be reasonable, whereas such a review is required by GAAP.

-Financial statement disclosures ― GAAP requires certain financial statement disclosures, which may include disclosing the fair value of certain financial assets and liabilities.
+Financial statement disclosures: GAAP requires certain financial statement disclosures, which may include disclosing the fair value of certain financial assets and liabilities.